Osaka withdraws from Rome quarters with right hand injury

 “I am disappointed that I will not be able to compete today.
 I am not 100 percent physically and, after consultation with my team, it was determined that I not play,” Federer said.
 “Rome has always been one of my favorite cities to visit and I hope to be back next year.”

-Later, Federer added on Instagram: “The fan reaction and crowd energy during my matches yesterday remind exactly why I am still competing on the ATP Tour.”
+Later, Federer wrote on Instagram: “The fan reaction and crowd energy during my matches yesterday remind exactly why I am still competing on the ATP Tour.”

 It’s only the fourth time in Federer’s career he has had a walkover loss, the ATP Tour said, adding the 20-time Grand Slam champion has never retired in 1,465 matches.

-Osaka couldn’t immediately say how serious was her injury, or if it will affect her status for Roland Garros, which starts in nine days.
-She was yet to see a doctor but when she held her hand up for reporters it was clearly swollen.
+Osaka couldn’t immediately say how serious her injury is or if it will affect her status for Roland Garros, which starts in nine days.
+She had yet to see a doctor, but when she held her hand up for reporters, it was clearly swollen.

 “I woke up this morning and couldn’t really move my thumb,” Osaka said.
 “I tried to practice and grip my racket but I couldn’t, and I kept feeling this pain when I tried to move my hand in different directions.”